Super-Yojan/MangaReader/README.md

 # Manga Reader

 This is a terminal based app that allows you to keep track of manga and read it from terminal.
-It works by allowing you to add your faviroute manga reading site and replace the chapter number by a {}.
+It works by allowing you to add your favorite manga reading site and replace the chapter number by a {}.